Barbara Bel Geddes

 Barbara Bel Geddes (October 31, 1922 – August 8, 2005) was an American stage and screen actress, artist, and children's author whose career spanned almost five decades.
-She was best known for her starring role as Miss Ellie Ewing in the television series Dallas.
-Bel Geddes also starred as Maggie in the original Broadway production of Cat on a Hot Tin Roof in 1955.
-Her notable films included I Remember Mama (1948) and Vertigo (1958).
-Throughout her career, she was the recipient of several acting awards and nominations.
+She received various accolades, including a Primetime Emmy Award and a Golden Globe Award, as well as nominations for an Academy Award and two Tony Awards.
+Bel Geddes was best known for her starring role as Miss Ellie Ewing in the television series Dallas, while her notable films included I Remember Mama (1948) and Vertigo (1958).
+In theatre, she is best-remembered as Maggie in the original Broadway production of Cat on a Hot Tin Roof in 1955.

 Early and personal life

-Bel Geddes was born on October 31, 1922, in New York City, the daughter of Helen Belle (née Schneider; 1891–1938) and stage and industrial designer Norman Bel Geddes (1893–1958).
-She married theatrical manager Carl Sawyer (né Schreuer) in 1944; they had one daughter, Susan.
+Barbara Bel Geddes was born on October 31, 1922, in New York City, the daughter of Helen Belle (née Schneider; 1891–1938) and stage and industrial designer Norman Bel Geddes (1893–1958).
+Mr. Bel Geddes had been born Norman Melancton Geddes.
+Upon marrying in 1916, Mr. and Mrs. Bel Geddes had created a new last name by combining her middle name and his surname.
+Bel Geddes had a sister named Joan who was six years her senior.
+Bel Geddes married theatrical manager Carl Sawyer (né Schreuer) in 1944; they had one daughter, Susan.
 They divorced in 1951.
 Later that year, she married stage director Windsor Lewis, with whom she had a daughter, Betsy.
 When Lewis became ill in 1967, Bel Geddes suspended her career to care for him; he died in 1972.